There are plenty of fishing reel brands out there! Quite a few of them don’t make any good reels at all, while others produce high-quality gear.

 And they do make decent gear.
 Otherwise, Piscifun reels wouldn’t be so popular and highly spoken of.

-The Piscifun Alijoz is, by far, their most popular baitcasting reel, and I really don’t know if you can find a decent baitcaster for less money.
+The Piscifun Carbon X is, by far, their most popular spinning reel, and it’s hard to find a better spinning reel model for less money.

-For those who are new to baitcasting or just can’t or don’t want to spend too much money on a baitcasting reel, a Piscifun reel is a top-notch alternative.
+For those who are new to spin fishing or just can’t or don’t want to spend too much money on a spinning reel, the Catbon X is a really decent alternative.

 And last but not least, we have Lew’s to talk about.
 Lew’s is a well-known and widespread reel brand that makes very decent budget spinning reels.

-They make quite a few baitcasters as well, but in my opinion, the spinning reels are the flagship of the brand.
+They make quite a few baitcasters as well, but in my opinion, the spinning reels are the brand’s flagship.

 Like Piscifun, they manufacture reels with some of the lowest prices on the market.
 At the same time, however, they promise good quality, performance, and durability.